amrvac/amrvac/doc/collapsed.md

 To collapse existing _*.dat_ files, the simulation can be restarted from a given output time and the code can be brought to a halt after zero iterations.
-This is entirely analoguous to the method for [slicing](slices.md) _*.dat_ files and done in the following way: its best to create a new _*.par_ file (e.g. collapse.par) and clear the savelist from any output to filetypes other than _4_.
+This is entirely analoguous to the method for [slicing](slices.md) _*.dat_ files and done in the following way: it is best to create a new _*.par_ file (e.g. collapse.par) and clear the savelist from any output to filetypes other than _4_.
 We use itsave to demand a collapse output for the zero-iteration.